Nationwide Success

 We are a law firm based in Cincinnati, Ohio representing individuals nationwide in class action and product liability litigation.
 Call (513) 381-2333 to schedule a free consultation and arrange an evaluation of your case.

 The 2022 Abbott baby formula contamination crisis showed just how catastrophic these failures can be.
 When Cronobacter and Salmonella bacteria contaminated infant formula, multiple babies died and countless others became seriously ill.
-The contaminated product lawsuit revealed that internal whistleblowers had warned about contamination risks months before the recall—yet production continued.
+The contaminated product lawsuit revealed that internal whistleblowers had warned about contamination risks months before the recall, yet production continued.

-Here’s the thing about foodborne illness: it’s not just a bad stomach ache.
 Severe contamination can trigger kidney failure, neurological damage, chronic digestive issues, and in vulnerable populations (children, elderly folks, pregnant women), it can be fatal.

 And it’s not always the obvious culprits.
 We’ve seen contamination in organic products, “all-natural” foods, and items from trusted brands.
-The source doesn’t matter when you’re the one suffering.

 The 2023 EzriCare eye drops tragedy demonstrated this horror perfectly.
 People used these over-the-counter drops to relieve dry eyes, something millions of Americans do daily.
 Instead, bacterial contamination led to four deaths and left dozens permanently blind.
 Some victims lost their eyes entirely.
 The drops were manufactured without proper sterile protocols, and the results were catastrophic.